-The unique and significant feature of the high-density isotropic finishing media, is in its surface levelling/smoothing mechanism utilised to achieve the surface finish.
+The unique and significant feature of the high-density isotropic finishing media is in its surface leveling/smoothing mechanism utilized to achieve the surface finish.

 When the isotropic finishing media thus rubs on the workpieces, it effectively removes the coating, including a micro-layer of the underlying metal.

-This lowers the surface peak enhances the formation of uniform surface finishing that’s the same in all directions.
+This lowers the surface peak enhancing the formation of uniform surface finishing that’s the same in all directions.

 Traditional mass finishing requires multiple media changes to achieve the same results.